Law of the Iterated Logarithm for Markov Semigroups with Exponential Mixing in the Wasserstein Distance: On representations of

 \section{On representations of $\sigma_g^2$}

-We finalize the paper by establishing \eqref{e:sigma_eq}.
-In \cite[Theorem 5.1]{b:czapla-CLT-cont}, we demonstrated that~$\sigma_g^2$, given by \eqref{def:sigma} (or, more concisely, by \eqref{e:sigma_short}), can be expressed as $\sigma_g^2=2\<\chi_g g,\mu_*\>$.
+Let us now return to the issue of representing the asymptotic variance of $\{I_t(g)\}_{t\geq 0}$, mentioned at the end of Section \ref{sec:2} (just before Theorem \ref{thm:main}).
+In \cite[Theorem 5.1]{b:czapla-CLT-cont}, we have demonstrated that~$\sigma_g^2$, given by~\eqref{def:sigma} (or, more concisely, by \eqref{e:sigma_short}), can be expressed as $\sigma_g^2=2\<\chi_g g,\mu_*\>$.
 The proof of that result relies directly on condition \ref{cnd:a1}, while the remaining assumptions serve merely to ensure the existence of a unique invariant distribution.
 Within the framework considered here, this identity thus holds under hypotheses \ref{cnd:a1}-\ref{cnd:a4}.
 Consequently, it remains to verify the second equality in \eqref{e:sigma_eq}.

 Before presenting the proof, let us first state a remark regarding the so-called weak-* mean ergodicity of the semigroup under consideration, which will play an essential role in the argument. \begin{remark} Under hypotheses \ref{cnd:a2}-\ref{cnd:a4} the semigroup $\{P_t\}_{t\geq 0}$ is weak-* mean ergodic, that is,